morrowind-modding/tes3cs-manual/tes3cs-content/building-and-editing/world/naming-cells.md

 title: Naming Cells
 aliases:
   - Naming Cells
-description: All cells have Names.
+description: Naming cells in The Elder Scrolls Construction Set and the uses of cell names.
 ---
 All cells have Names.
 These names are used for: